Fanny Knight: Marriage and later life

 Later, Fanny's brother, Edward Austen Knight, junior, eloped with one of the daughters of Sir Edward Knatchbull's first marriage, Mary Dorothea.
 The marriage was considered inappropriate, and resulted in an estrangement between the Knight and Knatchbull families.

 Sir Edward died in 1849, and the baronetcy passed to Norton Knatchbull, a son from his first marriage.
 Following his death, Lady Knatchbull lived at Provender House in Faversham, Kent, a property her husband had inherited from his mother.
 As she aged, she began to suffer from memory loss and was unable to find documents she had inherited, including some of Jane Austen's letters to her sister Cassandra, who had died in 1845.
 Following her death, her son, Edward Knatchbull-Hugessen, 1st Baron Brabourne, discovered a collection of letters from Jane Austen, which Lady Knatchbull had kept at home, and these were published as Letters from Jane Austen in 1884.

 Fictional portrayals

 Miss Austen Regrets (2007), a television dramatisation of parts of Jane Austen's life, starring Olivia Williams, was based on Austen's correspondence.
 Fanny Knight is played by Imogen Poots.

-The younger Fanny Knight is a major character in Gill Hornby's 2022 novel Godmersham Park.
+The younger Fanny Knight is a major character in Gill Hornby's 2022 novel Godmersham Park, and also in Hornby's 2025 novel, The Elopement.